OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 ## Making a Document Property Selectable from a List

+> In this part, you will learn how to make a property with values selectable from a list.

 Now we can make several contats for a client.
 But if we'd like to index them, we will face the fact that the app operators type in the data in a very different style.
 Just think of how many ways there are to write the work *email*!

 So, for each contact, we want the operators to select the contact type (email, skype etc) from a drop box.